Are all diets the same?

 The researchers whose names are listed at the top of this paper are all affiliated with prestigious institutions.
 I am quite sure that there is not a single one of them who is unfamiliar with the work over the last 15 years or so of Ronald Krauss, the researcher who made the discovery of the differences between LDL particle sizes.
 (The same Krauss, by the way, who published the paper about the meta-analysis of saturated fat and heart disease much in the blogosphere currently.)
 Krauss and his team showed that large, fluffy LDL particles aren’t particularly harmful whereas the small, dense LDL particles are the ones that cause the problems.
 He also discovered that increasing carbohydrate in the diet caused LDL to shift to a smaller, denser pattern while decreasing carb and adding fat made LDL change to the larger, fluffier non-problematic kind.
-(You can read a nice review of LDL particle size in this article published in the popular press.)

 If you reduce carbs and add fat to the diet, not only does your HDL go up, but your LDL makes a particle size change for the better.
 However, when you increase carbs and reduce fat, your HDL goes down and your LDL goes down too, but it changes for the worse.
-So even though the high-carb, low-fat diet decreases LDL, it doesn’t decrease risk – it increases it because even though LDL is lower, it is made up of a dangerous particle size,which negates any possible value of the fall in LDL.
+So even though the high-carb, low-fat diet decreases LDL, it doesn’t decrease risk – it increases it because even though LDL is lower, it is made up of a dangerous particle size, which negates any possible value of the fall in LDL.
 All of these researchers know this.

 Why didn’t they check LDL particle size on these subjects?
-Had they done that, they would have found that those subjects on the higher carb diets would have lowered their HDLs and althought they lower levels, would have shifted to more of the dangerous, smaller, denser LDL particles.
+Had they done that, they would have found that those subjects on the higher carb diets would have lowered their HDLs and although they lower levels, would have shifted to more of the dangerous, smaller, denser LDL particles.
 They couldn’t have then made the case that not only did all diets work the same where weight loss was concerned but they all decreased heart disease risk.
 They would have had to say that although all diets brought about the same degree of weight loss, the lower-carb diets clearly reduced the risk factors for heart disease the most.
 And that’s an admission I suspect they didn’t want to make.
 Therefore they refused to observe.

 I don’t know what the deal is with these folks.
 Why don’t they simply tell it as it is?
 Do the long-term lipophobes who have ridiculed low-carb diets for years and built their careers on the rickety edifice of the low-fat diet not want to admit they were wrong?
 That’s understandable, I suppose, but what about the young ones?
 Why are they stampeding over the low-fat cliff like Gadarene swine?
 Do the younger lipophobes not want to offend the older ones?
 Why do they fail to reconcile their theories with what amounts to basic biochemistry and physiology?
 Whatever the reason, they are fighting a losing battle.
 Ultimately the truth will out and when it does, all these people who have tenaciously clung to the low-fat, high-carb fantasy will be – like the phrenologists and other failed theorists of the past – so much detritus in the history of medicine.
 And their books and papers will be displayed as curiosities of the boneheaded thinking of an earlier day.
 A sad but fitting fate.